Re-examining Bogoliubov's theory of an interacting Bose gas: Discussion

 We now turn our attention to the $\alpha_{\bf k}^\dagger$ operators, and discuss the validity of interpreting these operators as creation operators for collective phonon modes in view of the fact that the spectrum of these excitations, when the Hamiltonian is properly diagonalized in a number-conserving framework, is no longer gapless as is the case in the standard formulation of Bogoliubov's method.
 To gain a little more perspective, let us remind ourselves of how phonon modes are defined in the case of a periodic monoatomic crystal.
 If we denote by $\hat{\bf d}({\bf x})$ the second-quantized operator describing the displacement of atoms from their equilibrium locations, then we can write:

-where $\omega_{\bf k}=ck$ ($c$ being the speed of sound in the crystal), and where $\alpha_{\bf k}^\dagger$ and $\alpha_{\bf k}$ create and annihilate a phonon mode of wavevector ${\bf k}$, respectively.
-We thus see that these operators are related to the {\em displacement} field of the atoms, and it would be rather awkward to try to relate the $\alpha_{\bf k}$'s to the operators which describe adding or removing one atom from the system.
-Yet, this is exactly how the $\alpha_{\bf k}$'s are defined in Bogoliubov's theory, where these operators are usually interpreted in terms of phonon modes, even though they are not related to any displacement field, but merely describe adding or removing a boson from the system.
-In the two paragraphs that follow, we want to argue that, whether it be from the perspective of the standard, number non-conserving formulation of Bogoliubov's theory, or from the perspective of a number-conserving approach, the $\alpha_{\bf k}$'s do not represent phonons, but correspond to single-particle excitations instead.
+where $\omega_{\bf k}=ck$ ($c$ being the speed of sound in the crystal), and where $\beta_{\bf k}^\dagger$ and $\beta_{\bf k}$ create and annihilate a phonon mode of wavevector ${\bf k}$, respectively.
+We thus see that the $\beta_{\bf k}$'s are related to the {\em displacement} field of the atoms, and it would be rather awkward to try to relate these operators to the operators which describe adding or removing one atom from the system.
+Yet, this is exactly how the $\alpha_{\bf k}$'s are defined in Bogoliubov's theory, where these operators are usually interpreted in terms of phonon modes, even though they are not related to an actual displacement field, {\em i.e.} to a density fluctuation, but merely describe adding or removing a boson from the system.
+In the two paragraphs that follow, we want to argue that, whether it be from the perspective of the standard, number non-conserving formulation of Bogoliubov's theory, or from the perspective of a number-conserving approach, the $\alpha_{\bf k}$'s do not represent collective density oscillations involving {\em all} momentum modes, {\em i.e.} phonons, but correspond to single momentum mode excitations instead.